w3c/wcag-act-rules/content/aria-required-context-role-ff89c9.md

 #### Passed Example 1

-<a class="example-link" title="Passed Example 1" href="/standards-guidelines/act/rules/testcases/3ae3bc1c993acb6baaad2811cbd6139a8093361c.html">Open in a new tab</a>

 These elements with an [explicit role][] of `listitem` are children in the [accessibility tree][] of an element with their [required context role][], `list`, expressed as an [explicit role][].

 ```html